Where we Sleep

 Sometimes the landscape itself becomes home for the night.

-There’s nothing theatrical about these nights.
-We cook simply, share drinks by the fire, and watch the light leave the mountains.
+We don’t camp on every route.
+When we do, we cook simply, share drinks by the fire, and watch the light leave the mountains.
+They’re often some of the most memorable nights of the trip.

 Wilderness Refuges